ihh/quaff/README.md

    -kmatchmb &lt;M&gt;   Set kmer threshold to use M megabytes of memory -kmatchmax      Set kmer threshold to use all available memory (slow) -kmatchoff      No kmer threshold, do full DP (swapfile-heavy, v slow)

+   -threads &lt;n&gt;, -maxthreads
+                     Set number of threads, or use all cores available

 </code></pre>